-History – Important dates & battles in Indian and World, History and landmarks of Indian History, national movement.
+History – Important dates & battles in Indian and the World, History, and landmarks of Indian History, national movement.

 |Maths||Arithmetic – Natural numbers, integers, fractions, rational/irrational numbers, decimal fractions, HCF & LCM, square root, ratio and proportion, percentages, averages, profit & loss, simple and compound interest.

-Mensuration, Area and Volume, Area of four walls of a room, area of a circle, sector and segment of a circle, surface area and volume of cube, cuboid cone, cylinder, sphere, Trigonometry, Trigonometric ratios of an angle A of a right angle triangle, Simple applications of trigonometric ratios for solving problems of different types, Simple identities based upon the above, Heights and Distances, Solution of simple problems of height and distance using trigonometrical tables and logarithmic tables.
+Mensuration, Area and Volume, Area of four walls of a room, area of a circle, sector, and segment of a circle, surface area and volume of a cube, cuboid cone, cylinder, sphere, Trigonometry, Trigonometric ratios of an angle A of a right-angle triangle, Simple applications of trigonometric ratios for solving problems of different types, Simple identities based upon the above, Heights and Distances, Solution of simple problems of height and distance using trigonometrical tables and logarithmic tables.

-Inserting Tables: inserting, deleting-rows and columns, merging cells, splitting cells, using auto format.MS Powerpoint – Introduction to presentation Graphics, understanding the concept of slides shows, Basic elements of a slide, Different types of slide Layouts, Creating and saving a presentation.
+Inserting Tables: inserting, deleting-rows, and columns merging cells, splitting cells, using the auto format.MS Powerpoint – Introduction to presentation Graphics, understanding the concept of slides shows, Basic elements of a slide, Different types of slide Layouts, Creating and saving a presentation.